MqxBrt/Climate-CHarts/README.md

 - **Language Toggle:** Switch between English and French for user interface.
 - **Theme Switcher:** Toggle between light and dark modes for better user experience.

+## Deployment

+This project is hosted on GitHub Pages at the following URL: [https://mqxbrt.github.io/climate-charts](https://mqxbrt.github.io/climate-charts)

 ## Installation

 To run the project locally, please follow the steps below ([Docker](https://www.docker.com/) is required).